YonseiQC/equivariant_QML/README.md

 # HyQuRP

 ## Introduction
-HyQuRP is a hybrid quantum–classical neural network for 3D point clouds that maintains rotational and permutational equivariance in its representations, enabling rotation- and permutation-invariant classification.
+HyQuRP is a hybrid quantum–classical neural network that maintains rotational and permutational equivariance in its representations, enabling rotation- and permutation-invariant classification.
 We show that HyQuRP outperforms most classical and quantum state-of-the-art models on various datasets in the sparse point regime.

 <p align="center">